 Larch Mountain’s Incredible Sherrard Point

 You don’t need to be a mountain climber to see unbelievable views of the Cascade Mountains.
-Oregon’s Larch Mountain has an easily accessible overlook at Sherrard Point that offers glimpses of not one, not two, but five Cascade mountain peaks.
-From it, you will see, in clockwise order:
+Oregon’s Larch Mountain has an easy-to-reach overlook at Sherrard Point that offers glimpses of not one, not two, but five Cascade mountain peaks.
+Standing at the top, you will see, in clockwise order:

 While all of these peaks are visible on a clear day, Mount Hood is the star of the show.
 Only 22 miles away from Sherrard Point, it appears to loom over the pine forests surrounding it.